 Debt Consolidation Options

-While this doesn’t address the issues that got you into financial trouble in the first place, it makes it easier to manage your situation and can help put you in a better financial position.
+While this may not always address the issues that got you into financial trouble in the first place, depending on the solution you choose, consolidating debts may make it easier to manage your situation and can help put you in a better financial position.

 Reasons Why People Consolidate Debt